Operads, modules over walled Brauer categories, and Koszul complexes: Introduction

 The author is grateful to José S\~ao Jo\~ao for his interest and for informing him of his work-in-progress investigating the behaviour in the presence of a unit for the operad, extending Dotsenko's theory.

 Part of this work was presented by the author at the workshop \href{https://sites.google.com/g.ecc.u-tokyo.ac.jp/alg-approach-mcg/}{{\em Algebraic approaches to mapping class groups of surfaces}} at the University of Tokyo in May 2025.
-The author is very grateful for the invitation to speak there and wishes to acknowledge the financial support for his visit provided by Professor Nariya Kawazumi's grant.
+The author is very grateful to have been invited to speak there and wishes to acknowledge the financial support for his visit provided by Professor Nariya Kawazumi's grant.

 \paragraph{\bf Financial Support:} This research was supported by the ANR project KAsH \href{https://anr.fr/Projet-ANR-25-CE40-2861}{ANR-25-CE40-2861}.